zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 ![Yummy Gifts]({{ site.baseurl }}/images/events/2018-12-festival/teaser-yummy-gifts.jpg "Yummy Gifts"){:style="float: top;margin-right: 10px;height: 200px;"}

 Delicious treats for under the tree.
 Gifts that are made with love and care, rather than just hastily bought in the nearest shop are always more appreciated.
 If you want to give your friends and family some delicious homemade edible treats, sweet or savoury, or even some drinks with a little kick (and learn to cut food waste while you're at it) come along and get some recipes that won’t cost the Earth.
 Oh and don't fear - you won’t need to slave over the kitchen counter for hours!
 Your host for this workshop is Zdenka.
 She is a food lover and amateur aerial acrobat who likes to keep things simple.
 She shares her tips and tricks for living a more sustainable life on her blog [Coming to Zero](https://comingtozero.com) and you can also find her on [Instagram](https://www.instagram.com/comingtozero/).

 <a name="bath"></a>
 ##### 3:00 -- 4:00 <br/> Bath and Beyond: Stocking Fillers

 Homemade products that show you care.
-More info coming soon.
+Christmas is almost upon us and that means presents!
+While people say the gift is in the giving, keeping to zero waste principles can be hard!
+There is a simple solution at hand though.
+Making your own is easy!
+Even the generic fall back of bath sets looks thoughtful when you make it yourself!
+Join this workshop to learn how to make beauty treats and sample before you gift!
+For the ladies in your life there are vegan lotion bars, body scrubs and other delicious potions and lotions!
+If the men in your life have gotten shaving sets for all their Christmases no need to change!
+For the smooth-cheeked there will be shaving cream and the bearded gentlemen can have beard balm and oil!
+Not an upset rang-tan in sight either!
+Have a hippy Christmas!
+The workshop will be led by Molly Aylesbury.
+She has spent her life making-her-own, growing-her-own and doing-it-herself.
+Molly makes most of her own food, beauty and cleaning products with friends as usually willing guinea pigs.
+All of this naturally led her to the Zero Waste lifestyle, beginning her journey 3 years ago.
+Since then she has fully embraced it, opening a Zero Waste stall Bare Necessities Ireland with her best friend and accomplice Mies Stam.
+She also holds workshops and talks about living greener as well as being one half of Wildflower Walks Ireland teaching people the value of our native flora.
+You can follow her on her blog: [confessionsofaparttimehippy.wordpress.com](confessionsofaparttimehippy.wordpress.com)

 #### Room 2